MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-E-General-Contracting-Requirements/part-231-Contract-Cost-Principles-Procedures/subpart-231.2-Contracts-Commercial-Organizations/section-231.205-70.md

 (ii) The business combination will result in the preservation of a critical capability that might otherwise be lost to DoD, and the audited projected savings for DoD will exceed the costs allowed on a present value basis.

-(f) *Contracting officer responsibilities.* (1) The contracting officer, in consultation with the cognizant ACO, should consider including a repricing clause in noncompetitive fixed-price contracts that are negotiated during the period between -
+(f) *Contracting officer responsibilities.* (1) The contracting officer, in consultation with the cognizant ACO, should consider including a repricing clause in noncompetitive fixed-price contracts that are negotiated during the period between—

 (i) The time a business combination is announced; and

 (ii) The time the contractor's forward pricing rates are adjusted to reflect the impact of restructuring.

-(2) The decision to use a repricing clause will depend upon the particular circumstances involved, including -
+(2) The decision to use a repricing clause will depend upon the particular circumstances involved, including—

 (i) When the restructuring will take place;